vuestorefront-community/woocommerce/README.md

    }
 };
 ```
 4. If you want to keep using the woocommerce checkout you need to change the woo cart session handling.
-An example plugin will be provided soon.
+See example plugin [here](https://github.com/Oxyssweden/vsf-woocommerce-plugin-examples/tree/main).

 ## How to start?